AFXR17light/kinoana/content/docs.md

 Then the content will be fetched from the content repository instead of the `content` folder.

-Please do not run the development server with the git related environment variable set, as it will clone the content repository, which may cause conflicts with the 'kinoana' repository.
+Please DO NOT run the development server with the git related environment variables set, as it will clone the content repository, which may cause conflicts with the 'kinoana' repository.